Why we need to ditch certainty and embrace uncertainty

 Develop and use mantras

 Mantras are a great way of reminding ourselves of what’s important or helpful.
-Repeating them to ourselves helps build the neural pathways in our brains, strengthening our belief in the message of the mantra.
+Repeating them to ourselves builds the neural pathways in our brains, strengthening our belief in the message of the mantra.

 Some examples: